My Airhead Composting Toilet Review (After 4 Years)

 Is the airhead composting toilet worth it?
-After 4 years I can say I’ve loved my Airhead composting toilet.
-It’s an investment at over $1,000, but it’s held up really well while living full time on the road.
+After 4 years with it, I can say I’ve *mostly* loved my Airhead composting toilet.
+It’s an investment, but it’s held up really well while living full time on the road.

-Below is my complete airhead composting toilet review!
+Below is my complete airhead composting toilet review – the good and the bad!

 I did a lot of research trying to decide between the Airhead vs Nature’s Head composting toilet for van life.
 Ultimately, I chose the Airhead over the Nature’s Head for a few reasons: